AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 ## Take Watch

-When **you’re on watch and something approaches the camp** roll+WIS. ✴On a 10+, you’re able to wake the camp and prepare a response, everyone in the camp takes +1 forward. ✴On a 7–9, you react just a moment too late; your companions in camp are awake but haven’t had time to prepare.
-They have weapons and armor but little else. ✴On a miss, whatever lurks outside the campfire’s light has the drop on you.
+When **you’re on watch and something approaches the camp**, roll+WIS. ✴On a 10+, you’re able to wake the camp and prepare a response, everyone in the camp takes +1 forward. ✴On a 7–9, you react just a moment too late; your companions in camp are awake but haven’t had time to prepare.
+They have weapons and armor but little else. ✴On a 6-, whatever lurks outside the campfire’s light has the drop on you.

 ## Undertake a Perilous Journey

 When you **travel through hostile territory**, choose one member of the party to act as *trailblazer*, one to *scout* ahead, and one to be *quartermaster*.
 Each character with a job to do rolls+WIS. ✴On a 10+:

 - the quartermaster reduces the number of rations required by one
-- the trailblazer reduces the amount of time it takes to reach your destination \(the GM will say by how much\)
+- the trailblazer reduces the amount of time it takes to reach your destination (the GM will say by how much)
 - the scout will spot any trouble quick enough to let you get the drop on it

 ✴On a 7–9, each role performs their job as expected: the normal number of rations are consumed, the journey takes about as long as expected, no one gets the drop on you but you don’t get the drop on them either.